Suyashrsingh/Sikho/README.md

-# Sikho
+# Sikho #StudentCommmunityproject #mitaurangabad
-This website is for student community of Mit Aurangabad Technical School 8th to 10th
+This website is for student Mit Aurangabad Technical School 8th to 10th , helping them to learn technical skill